JannisNe/ExperimentalCosmology_WS21-22/README.md

 ```
 conda create --name experimental_cosmology python==3.9
 ```
-You will have to install the packages manually as described in 5.
+You will have to install the packages manually as described in step 3.

 To activate the environment type
 ```